eclipse/imagen/docs/guide/geom-image-manip/index.md

 operation provides a nonlinear transformation between source and destination coordinates.

-JAI provides a transformation class, `Warp`, that is used for non-linear image coordinate transformation.
+ImageN provides a transformation class, `Warp`, that is used for non-linear image coordinate transformation.
 As in the `Interpolation` class (see [Section 8.2,
 \"Interpolation](../geom-image-manip)\"), pixel positions